 We saw evidence that the practice has a daily maintenance programme for checking the sterilisation equipment.
-A logbook was in place for the autoclave6 and the ultrasonic bath7 evidencing that the start and end of the day safety checks were taking place.
+A logbook was in place for the autoclave3 and the ultrasonic bath4 evidencing that the start and end of the day safety checks were taking place.

-The following areas for improvement were identified:
+No areas for improvements were identified.